-(Verena Metze-Mangold, Vice-Chairwoman of the German Commission for UNESCO)
+(Prof. Dr. Verena Metze-Mangold, President of the German Commission for UNESCO)

 Knowledge societies can only be built if people acquire the skills to use the new technology meaningfully and with a sense of responsibility.
 Teaching information literacy is a precondition for this.
 The flood of information on the internet makes clear how important it is to be able to find the information you need, evaluate it critically, check it for usefulness and pass it on.
 An important component of this is media competence.

 The promotion of information and media literacy is a significant task at all levels of education.
 Thus, the German Commission for UNESCO supports innovative projects helping children, parents and teachers to use the internet safely and responsibly

 Information literacy includes media competence – the ability to deal with media independently and critically, especially on the internet.